What Is Kombucha?

 The basic ingredients in kombucha are yeast, sugar, and black tea.
 The mix is set aside for a week or more.
 During that time, bacteria and acids form in the drink, as well as a small amount of alcohol.
 This process is known as fermentation, and it’s similar to how cabbage is preserved as sauerkraut or kimchi, or how milk is turned into yogurt.

 These bacteria and acids form a film on top of the liquid called a SCOBY (symbiotic colony of bacteria and yeast).
 You can use a SCOBY to ferment more kombucha.

 Kombucha bacteria includes lactic-acid bacteria, which can work as a probiotic.
 Kombucha also contains a healthy dose of B vitamins.

 Kombucha Health Benefits

 Advocates say it helps your digestion, rids your body of toxins, and boosts your energy.
 It’s also said to boost your immune system, help you lose weight, ward off high blood pressure and heart disease, and prevent cancer.
 But there’s not a lot of evidence to support these claims.

 Making kombucha involves letting bacteria grow in a liquid you’re going to drink.
-Much of the bacteria are considered probiotics, but if it’s not prepared properly, the drink can grow harmful bacteria or mold.
+Many of the bacteria are considered probiotics, but if it’s not prepared properly, it can grow harmful bacteria or mold.

-Since the mid-1990s, several cases of illness and at least one death in people who drank it have been reported.
+Since the mid-1990s, several cases of illness and at least one death have been reported in people who drank kombucha.
 Ailments included liver problems, lactic acidosis (a buildup of lactic acid in the body), allergic reactions, and nausea.